Trust funds: Everything you need to know

 Some people who set up a trust fund want to create something that will benefit their families.
 A family trust can be established to give a trustee the right to hold the legal title to the assets of the family to benefit one or more beneficiaries.
 This can help you to make certain that your wishes regarding the distribution of your assets will be followed and that any inheritance or estate taxes might be avoided or minimized.

 An IRA trust is a revocable trust that is designated as the beneficiary of your IRAs for after you die.
 The IRA trust will receive and hold the funds from your IRA account to benefit your beneficiaries.
 You can create different sub-accounts within the agreement that specify the beneficiaries and their terms.
+Note that you can also specify a beneficiary of your brokerage accounts that could allow your account to pass outside of probate, without having to put it in a trust fund.

 A spendthrift trust offers you a way to protect a loved one who has problems with managing money.
 He or she will not receive a lump-sum payment of the assets in the spendthrift trust.
 Instead, distributions will be made based on his or her needs.